JSv4/GremlinServer/README.rst

    your own root node.

 #.
 The runJob task asynchronously calls a recursive method buildNodePipelineRecursively(pipeline, start_node), Gremlin
-   traverses the specified pipeline from the specified root to build a sequential, in-order list of nodes that must be run. for this job.
+   traverses the specified pipeline from the specified root to build a sequential, in-order list of nodes that must be run for this job.
 This is probably leaving some performance on the table as the pipeline nodes always runs in order.

    #.
 Certain nodes run in parallel over all docs BUT execution completes and Gremlin then takes the next node and runs that.